You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 The bottom line is, I have a ton of my own music, which if I say so myself, is quite good and I don't do well pursuing someone else s dream.
 I must pursue my own and will ride this cart till the wheels fall off.

-The Captain Beyond project has fallen through the cracks and apparently is no more.
+The Captain Beyond project has fallen through the cracks and apparently is no more directly because the drummer and copyright holder Bobby Caldwell is insane.
+He spent more time chasing ghosts than working on the music and that's not what I signed on for.
+They say that sometimes it's not good to meet your heroes, this was one of those times.
 As I spent a lot of time and money to try and make that happen, it will take me a minute to recover my balls and move on.
 I made some valuable contacts through my efforts and association with those people that I fully intend to utilize for my own purpose and you can count on me coming out blazing and playing MY music next time.

 Doing some shows with Jon E Gee from Mellencamp's band in an act called "The Gee Men" and it rocks pretty good.Also, my three piece rock band is getting ready and I have a fusion project called "The Mathematicians" that I've been asked to participate in. currently recording their next record.